 Useful tips for writing effective Learning Outcomes

-- Avoid using too many outcomes – between 3 and 6 is usually sufficient, and these should focus on the most important things that students will learn during the unit.
+- Avoid having too many outcomes – between 3 and 6 is usually sufficient, and these should focus on the most important things that students will learn during the unit.

 - Consider how you will assess each outcome.
 Are they achievable for students?
 How will students be able to evidence their learning?
 Dispose of any outcomes that are too vague.